Taz (wrestler): World Television Champion (1997–1998)

-World Heavyweight Champion and departure (1998–1999)
+World Heavyweight Champion; departure (1998–1999)

 After losing the World Television Championship, Taz was elevated into the World Heavyweight Championship picture.
 In May 1998, with Shane Douglas injured and unable to wrestle, Taz was given an old World Television Championship belt painted orange—his trademark color—and began cutting promos, declaring himself the FTW Heavyweight Champion at It Ain't Seinfeld.
 Though the championship was unsanctioned in storyline, it was defended at ECW shows until Douglas was healthy.
 Just before winning the World Heavyweight Championship, Taz "gave" the FTW Heavyweight Title to long-time foe Sabu in a match where he physically pulled Sabu on top of him to allow him to get the pin.

 Taz finally defeated Shane Douglas for the World Heavyweight Championship at Guilty as Charged, thus ending Douglas' year-long reign.
 Taz was supposed to defend the title against Chris Candido in his first televised title defense at House Party but Douglas attacked Candido before the match and took his place, whom Taz defeated to retain the title in his first successful title defense.
 He would then begin a feud with Sabu over Taz's World Heavyweight Championship and Sabu's FTW Heavyweight Championship.
 The rivalry culminated in a title unification match at the Living Dangerously pay-per-view, where Taz defeated Sabu to unify the FTW Heavyweight Championship into the World Heavyweight Championship.
 He would begin his next rivalry with Chris Candido, whom he defeated to retain the title at CyberSlam.
 The two were scheduled to a rematch at Hardcore Heaven, which Taz quickly won.
 However, he was attacked by Dudley Boyz after the match, leading to a title defense against Buh Buh Ray Dudley in a falls count anywhere match in the main event later that night, which Taz won to retain the title.
 Taz then successfully defended the title against Candido on the June 4 episode of Hardcore TV to end the rivalry.